MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksgategetstateunsafe.md

 ## -parameters

 ### -param Gate [in]

 A pointer to a <a href="..\ks\ns-ks-_ksgate.md">KSGATE</a> structure representing the gate for which to return the state.

 ## -returns

 This call returns <b>TRUE</b> if the gate is open and <b>FALSE</b> if the gate is closed.

 ## -remarks

 Because <b>KsGateGetStateUnsafe</b> does not handle synchronization, it is possible to get a result that is not consistent with the state of the gate if the gate is in mid-transition from one state to another at the time of the call.

 Consider a situation in which the output of gate A is connected as an input to gate B. A transitions to closed, causing B to transition from open to closed.
 If, at the same time, another thread calls <b>KsGateGetStateUnsafe</b> between the time A closes and the time B closes, the routine still returns that B was open.

 <b>KsGateGetStateUnsafe</b> returns whether <i>Gate-&gt;Count</i> is greater than zero.
 The function does not use any interlocked functions to do this.
-Thus, the call is performed without regard to synchronization.</p>
+Thus, the call is performed without regard to synchronization.